tfabris/BC-250/Case/README.md

 - The rear panel hole is carved to match the vents on my ATX power supply, which is a "Be Quiet!" brand [Pure Power 13](https://www.amazon.com/dp/B0FBX9VS3B).
 Yours may need a different shape for that hole.
 - The screw standoffs which hold the perfboard to the front of the case might need to change diameter or depth to match the screws, the perfboard, and the buttons that you're using.
-- ***IMPORTANT:*** There are a lot of boolean modifier operations in this file.
-Don't move an object out of place without ensuring that its corresponding boolean is moving correctly along with it.
+- ***IMPORTANT:*** There are a lot of boolean modifier operations which are still live boolean meshes; they haven't been "applied" to the objects yet.
+Leaving them live allows for more modifications to be made.
+But use care when editing: Don't move an object out of place without ensuring that its corresponding boolean objects are moving correctly along with it.

 ### Select and Export Objects